VatsKan/notes-coding/Languages/Python/syntax.md

 * LOOK UP ```range(10)``` (does it give an array [1, ..., 10]?) and ```range(1, 5)```

 ## Data structures

+* dictionaries
+  - seems equivalent to javascript objects. (same syntax, but using bracket notation to access values of keys)

 * lists
     - (seems equivalent of JS array, in terms of accessing, declaring)